-- (a) Input: Any economic resource that creates, or has the ability to create, outputs when one or more processes are applied to it.
-Examples include non-current assets (including intangible assets or rights to use non-current assets), intellectual property, the ability to obtain access to necessary materials or rights and employees. - (b) Process: Any system, standard, protocol, convention or rule that when applied to an input or inputs, creates or has the ability to create outputs.
-Examples include strategic management processes, operational processes and resource management processes.
-These processes typically are documented, but an organised workforce having the necessary skills and experience following rules and conventions may provide the necessary processes that are capable of being applied to inputs to create outputs.
-(Accounting, billing, payroll and other administrative systems typically are not processes used to create outputs.) - (c) Output: The result of inputs and processes applied to those inputs that provide or have the ability to provide a return in the form of dividends, lower costs or other economic benefits directly to investors or other owners, members or participants. - B8 To be capable of being conducted and managed for the purposes defined, an integrated set of activities and assets requires two essential elements-inputs and processes applied to those inputs, which together are or will be used to create outputs.
-However, a business need not include all of the inputs or processes that the seller used in operating that business if market participants are capable of acquiring the business and continuing to produce outputs, for example, by integrating the business with their own inputs and processes. - B9 The nature of the elements of a business varies by industry and by the structure of an entity's operations (activities), including the entity's stage of development.
-Established businesses often have many different types of inputs, processes and outputs, whereas new businesses often have few inputs and processes and sometimes only a single output (product).
-Nearly all businesses also have liabilities, but a business need not have liabilities. - B10 An integrated set of activities and assets in the development stage might not have outputs.
-If not, the acquirer should consider other factors to determine whether the set is a business.
-Those factors include, but are not limited to, whether the set: - (a) has begun planned principal activities; - (b) has employees, intellectual property and other inputs and processes that could be applied to those inputs; - (c) is pursuing a plan to produce outputs; and - (d) will be able to obtain access to customers that will purchase the outputs.
+- B7 lagrange B8 lag - (a) Input: Any economic resource that creates outputs, or has the ability to contribute to the creations of outputs, when one or more processes are applied to it.
+Examples include noncurrent assets (including intangible assets or rights to use non-current assets), intellectual property, the ability to obtain access to necessary materials or rights and employees. - Process: Any system, standard, protocol, convention or rule (b) that, when applied to an input or inputs, creates outputs or has the ability to contribute to the creations of outputs.
+Examples include strategic management processes. operational processes and resource management processes.
+These processes typically are documented, but the intellectual capacity of an organised workforce having the necessary skills and experience following rules and conventions may provide the necessary processes that are capable of being applied to inputs to create outputs.
+(Accounting, billing, payroll and other administrative systems typically are not processes used to create outputs.) - (c) Output: The result of inputs and processes applied to those inputs that provide goods or services to customers, generate investment income (such as dividends or interest) or generate other income from ordinary activities.